Identity Synchronization - Hitachi ID Identity Manager

 Hitachi ID Identity Manager can synchronize identity data between multiple applications, systems and applications:

-The Hitachi ID Management Suite maintains identity attributes in three locations:
+The Hitachi ID Identity and Access Management Suite maintains identity attributes in three locations:

 - In user profiles -- one set of profile attributes per user.